 Keeping the vertebrae aligned and receiving preventative chiropractic care can prevent painful injuries to soft tissues.

 At Vanguard Spine & Sport, we specialize in keeping our patients’ spines in optimal condition.
 Our experienced providers are equipped to accurately diagnose which structures are causing your pain and provide effective treatment.
 We also provide preventative care that prevents chronic pain and systemic problems.
-Make an appointment today to learn more about what’s causing your pain and how to feel better.
+Make an appointment today to learn more about what’s causing your pain and how to feel better at our back pain clinic in Houston, Texas.